Rev. William W. Carr Jr. is a professor emeritus of Exegetical Theology at Concordia Seminary, St. Louis.

 He published the article “Charity under the Covenant as Reminder of Redemption” and “Will Just Any God Do?”
 (Concordia Journal) and was a regular contributor to “Homiletical Helps” and “Lectionary at Lunch” online.

-He is married to Nedra and has one son and two grandsons.
-His daughter-in-law is deceased.
+He is married to Nedra and has two grandsons.
+His son is deceased.